ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Notification Component

-Before we test the user registration out, let’s create the Notification component.
-Create a new Notification.vue file inside components and paste the code below in it:
+Before we test the user registration, let’s create a Notification component so we can get some feedback in the browser.

-If there is an error, the error message is displayed by a Notification component, which we’ll create shortly.
+If everything goes as expected it should display a success message.
+Otherwise, an error message should be displayed.

+Create a new `./components/Notification.vue` file and paste in it the code
+below:

 ```vue
 <template>